Tests in Constipation

-Depending on the results of the medical history and physical examination, a doctor may recommend a variety of tests help rule out structural or organic causes.
-Tests might include:
+Depending on the results of the medical history and physical examination, a healthcare provider may recommend a variety of tests help rule out structural or organic causes.

 • Blood tests to identify anemia, a high white cell count, or a metabolic disorder (e.g., hypothyroidism, if indicated).